Colorado Sales Tax & Audit Guide

 Colorado Court of Appeals

 If you or the Department of Revenue is not satisfied with the decision by the district court, either or both may appeal further to the Colorado Court of Appeals or the Colorado Supreme Court.
-In order to appeal the district court's decision, the taxpayer must first satisfy a bond requirement.
+To appeal the district court's decision, the taxpayer must first satisfy a bond requirement.

-After the above appeals are exhausted, the taxpayer or the Department of Revenue must pay any amount the court determines is owed.
+After the above appeals are exhausted, the taxpayer or the Department of Revenue must pay any amount ordered in the court’s judgment.

 Additional Colorado Sales Tax Resources